 You start to worry about some event that HAS happened....

-You start to worry that something MIGHT happen while your traveling.
+You start to worry that something MIGHT happen while you're traveling.

 We've done it ourselves, and it IS usually just the few days before a trip when we're trying to get everything done.

 Travelers tend to sit at home before their trip... all alone... just thinking of reasons to be stressed.